Optimal stopping problems for the maximum process with upper and lower caps: Proofs of main results

 As for the case $(x,s)\in C^*_I$, write

-and denote the first expectation on the right by $I_1$ and the second expectation by $I_2$.
-An application of the strong Markov property at $\tau^+_A$ and the definition of $V_{\epsilon_2}^*$ (see Theorem~\ref{rwc_mainresult}) give
+and denote the first expectation on the right by $I_1$ and the second expectation by~$I_2$.
+An application of the strong Markov property at $\tau^+_A$ and the definition of $V_{\epsilon_2}^*$ (see Theorem \ref {rwcmainresult}) give

-Recalling that $s<g(A)$ and using the strong Markov property at $\tau^+_s$ yields
+Recalling that $s<g_{\epsilon_2}(A)$ and using the strong Markov property at $\tau^+_s$ yields

-Next, we compute the expectation on the right-hand side of~\eqref{last_expectation} by excursion theory.
-To be more precise, we are going to make use of the compensation formula of excursion theory and hence we shall spend a moment setting up some necessary notation.
-We refer the reader to~\citep{bertoin_book}, Chapters 6 and 7 for background reading.
-The process $L_t:=\overline X$ serves as local time at $0$ for the Markov process $\overline X-X$ under $\P_{0,0}$.
-Write $L^{-1}:=\{L^{-1}_t:t\geq 0\}$ for the right-continuous inverse of $L$.
-The Poisson point process of excursions indexed by local time shall be denoted by $\{(t,\varepsilon_t):t\geq 0\}$, where
+Next, we compute the expectation on the right-hand side of (\ref {lastexpectation}) by excursion theory.
+To be more precise, we are going to make use of the compensation formula of excursion theory, and hence we shall spend a moment setting up some necessary notation.
+In doing so, we closely follow pages 221--223 in \cite{exitproblems} and refer the reader to Chapters 6 and 7 in \cite{bertoinbook} for background reading.
+The process $L_t:=\overline X_t$ serves as local time at $0$ for the Markov process $\overline X-X$ under $\P_{0,0}$.
+Write \mbox{$L^{-1}:=\{ L^{-1}_t\dvtx t\geq0\}$} for the right-continuous inverse of $L$.
+The Poisson point process of excursions indexed by local time shall be denoted by $\{(t,\varepsilon_t)\dvtx t\geq0\}$, where